johnolafenwa/deepstack-docs/README.md

 # DeepStack Documentation
-This repository contains the source code and content for **DeepStack AI Server** official documentation site [https://docs.deepstack.cc](https://docs.deepstack.cc), owned by [DeepQuest AI](https://deepquestai.com/) .
-The content of the documentation includes the following
+This repository contains the source code and content for **DeepStack AI Server** official documentation site [https://docs.deepstack.cc](https://docs.deepstack.cc), owned by [DeepQuest AI](https://deepquestai.com/).
+The docs are generated using [Sphinx](https://www.sphinx-doc.org/en/master/index.html).

+The content of the documentation includes the following:

 - Installation instructions across all supported platforms
 - Python, NodeJS and C# example codes for all supported `APIs and features`